A Personal Matter

-A Personal Matter (個人的な体験, Kojinteki na taiken) is a 1964 semi-autobiographical novel by Japanese writer Kenzaburō Ōe.
+A Personal Matter (個人的な体験, Kojinteki na taiken) is a 1964 semi-autobiographical novel by Japanese Nobel Prize laureate author Kenzaburō Ōe.
 It tells the story of a young father who must come to terms with the fact that his newborn son is severely mentally disabled.

 Plot

 The plot follows the story of Bird, a 27 year old Japanese man.
 The book starts with him wondering about a hypothetical trip to Africa, which is a recurrent theme in his mind throughout the story.
 Soon after day-dreaming about his trip and a brawl with a few local delinquents from the region, Bird receives a call from the doctor of the hospital regarding his newborn child, urging him to talk in person.
 After meeting with the doctor, he discovers that his son has been born with a brain hernia, although the fact is still obscure to his wife.

 Bird is troubled by the revelation, and regrets having to inform the relatives of his wife about the facts concerning the state of the child, who is not expected to survive for long.
 Not long after, Bird meets an ex-girlfriend of his, called Himiko, who has, after her husband's suicide, become a sexual deviant and eccentric.
 After a short philosophical discussion, both become drunk and Bird sleeps at Himiko's, only to wake up on the morning after in a deep state of hangover from all the whisky he had drunk the day before.
 He vomits violently.
 After freshening up and readying himself for work, Bird goes to his teaching job at a cram school to teach English Literature.
 Whilst teaching, Bird suddenly becomes wildly nauseated and vomits in his classroom.
 The classmates disapprove of Bird's behaviour, claiming that he's a drunk and should be fired from his job.
 Bird worries that he might lose his job.

 After the ordeal, he returns to the hospital, sure that his child should have died by now.
 When he asks the nurse concerning the baby, he is surprised to know that his child is still alive, and if still surviving after a few days, is expected to go through brain surgery, even though the prospects of him turning into a healthy normal child is non-existent.
 Bird struggles with this fact, and desires the child to die as soon as possible so as to not have the responsibility for the so-called "monster baby" to ruin his life and his prospects for travelling by himself to the African Continent.
 The internal psychological struggle that he has to go through makes him feel fear, anger and shame, towards the baby and himself.